Skip to main content

 Status

-Label TextTwo highly unique objects in the Farm House Museum are the taxidermy display cases.
-Though the practice appears macabre to many modern viewers, taxidermy--the art of preserving and displaying the skins of dead animals--was a popular exhibition of artistic skill and natural aesthetic in the Victorian era.
-Taxidermy was one way for a Victorian household to showcase its wealth and provide an educational display of local ecology.
-Perhaps surprisingly, Victorian-era taxidermy was an activity largely pursued by women.
-Both of the displays in the Farm House Museum were created and sold by Lucy B. Kimball in the 1870s.
-According to an 1860 publication of Art Recreations, women completed the entire taxidermy process, first removing the entrails and skin of the specimen, then using arsenic as a preserving agent on the skin, and finally using wire and wool to recreate the animal's shape.
+Label TextFrom the University Museums Collections Handbook, vol. 2, 2025: Although the practice appears macabre to many modern viewers, taxidermy—the art of preserving and displaying the skins of dead animals—was a popular exhibition of artistic skill and natural aesthetic in the Victorian Era.
+Taxidermy was one way for a Victorian Although the practice appears macabre to many modern viewers, taxidermy—the art of preserving and displaying the skins of dead animals—was a popular exhibition of artistic skill and natural aesthetic in the Victorian Era.
+Taxidermy was one way for a Victorian household to highlight its wealth and provide an educational display of local ecology.
+Surprisingly, Victorian Era taxidermy was an activity largely pursued by women.
+Lucy B. Kimball created and sold both displays in the Farm House Museum’s collection in the 1870s.
+According to an 1860 publication of Art Recreations, women completed the entire taxidermy process by first removing the entrails and skin of the specimen, then using arsenic as an agent to preserve the skin and finally using wire and wool to recreate the animal’s shape.
+The toxicity of arsenic was unrealized at the time and still contributes to one of the contemporary hazards in museum collections.
+This case consists of specimens of birds and animals from Iowa in the 1870−80s.
+The specimens are posed by Kimball perched on tree limbs or nestled among mosses at the bottom of the case.
 The case consists of specimens of birds and animals from Iowa in the 1870-80.
 The specimens are wired to limbs or are sitting on turf in the bottom of the case.
 Case specimens include: Flying squirrel, Evening Grosbeak, blue jay, two northern orioles (Baltimore), night hawk, white-winged crossbill, screech owl, rock dove (domestic pigeon), mourning dove, Bobwhite quail, cedar waxwing, gray squirrel, scarlet tanager, yellowthroat, indigo bunting, male and female American redstarts, American woodcock, yellow-bellied sapsucker, chipmunk, male and female ruby-throated hummingbird, Cape May warbler, American bittern, duckling, black duck, green heron, wood duck, mud turtle, solidary sandpiper, juvenile rabbit, tree toad and striped gopher.

 MarkingsNone.